-The Headway Certificate in Brain Injury Studies is currently running annually with the first module started in September and the second module following in January.
 Upon successful completion of the course, students will be awarded 40 credits at university level four.

 The second module is 'Promoting Recovery after Brain Injury' and covers the rehabilitation approaches used to facilitate recovery of the physical, cognitive, behavioural, psychological and social consequences following a brain injury.
 The module will break down rehabilitation and look at the process, barriers and impact on personal relationships.

-Numbers are limited to 20 per cohort and places are allocated on a first come, first served basis from the initial declaration of interest.
+Numbers are limited to 25 per cohort and places are allocated on a first come, first served basis from the initial declaration of interest.

 To register your interest in our certificate course please contact our Training Department on firstname.lastname@example.org